 Let’s examine how to provide transition guidance in a data storytelling visual narrative.
-Creating effective and engaging visual narratives requires a strategic approach, and there are certain best practices to guide you.
-Here we will review object continuity, viewer (or camera) motion, and animated transitions.
+Creating compelling and engaging visual narratives requires a strategic approach, and there are certain best practices to guide you.
+Here, we will review object continuity, viewer (or camera) motion, and animated transitions.

 - Maintain object locations: Keep the locations of the elements consistent in your visuals.
 For instance, if a specific chart is always on the right side of the slide, your audience will know where to find that information.